KJLumalang/github_activity/README.md

 # github_activity
 Hanlo!!!!
-This is my Git Repository
+This is my Github Repository for activity 2
 Enjoy!!